GOP Senate candidate Corey Stewart pledges to end race-based college admissions

 “Corey Stewart has used racial slurs and promoted racist stereotypes, refuses to fire racist staffers, blames immigrants for society’s woes, and wants to eliminate the Education Department which would administer the very law he says he wants,” Jake Rubenstein, communications director for the Democratic Party of Virginia, said in a statement to Fox News.

 Stewart is a controversial figure, having carved a national profile for his crackdowns on illegal immigration even before now-President Trump made the issue a centerpiece of his presidential campaign.
-He has been criticized for using the alt-right-favored term “cuckservative” against his opponents, calling NFL players “thugs” for protesting the national anthem and allowing his campaign staff to edit his Wikipedia page, among other issues.
+He has been criticized for using the alt-right-favored term “cuckservative” against his opponents, calling NFL players “thugs” for protesting during the national anthem and allowing his campaign staff to edit his Wikipedia page, among other issues.

 But Stewart is not alone in arguing that policies like those at Harvard discriminate against Asian Americans.